peterbabulik/synthetic/README.md

 6. Logarithmic.ipynb:
-   Study of fractal structures with logarithmic growth patterns

 Project Description: Efficient Data Storage with Trainable AI and Error Correction using Logarithmic Bloom Fractals (GPU Accelerated)
 This project introduces a novel approach to data storage that leverages the efficient growth pattern of logarithmic bloom fractals, the capabilities of a trainable Synthetic AI, and incorporates error correction mechanisms.
 It utilizes GPU acceleration for faster computations.